diginatu/nagome/docs/plugin.md

 }
 ~~~

-This message is special, so cannot be send at any time except this.
+This message is special, so cannot be sent at any time except this.

 Example
 -------